eayus/glas-segmentation-stats/README.md

 Python code to calculate required statistics for the GlaS challenge.
 See https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/

 The code is a slightly modified version of the original by Saad Bashir, Warwick Uni.

+If you want to use this, clone to a directory called "glas".